atlasphp/Atlas.Orm/notes.md

     ... to specify pertinent values.
 It also means different templates for different classes.

 * * *

-What we're going for is "Domain Model composed of Persistence Model".
-That is, the Domain entities/aggregates use Records and RecordSets internally, but never expose them.
-They can manipulate the PM internally as much as they wish.
-E.g., an Entity might have "getAddress()" and read from the internal Record (which in turn reads from its internal Row).

-Alternatively, we can do "DDD on top of ORM" where repositories map the Records to Entities/Aggregates.

 If you have two instances of a particular domain Entity, and you change values on the data Row, it's now reflected across all instances of that particular Entity, because the Row is identity-mapped.
 Is that a problem?